 To get started with CORE APIs, you need to sign up for a developer account on the CORE Developer Portal and then add your applications to the account.
 To authorize access to the data of a CORE company, CORE APIs use the OAuth 2.0 protocol.
 Your applications are assigned API keys (clientId and clientSecret), which can be used to request access tokens.
 The access tokens in turn allow you to request the data from CORE APIs after a CORE user with the appropriate access level grants permission to your application.
 CORE APIs also support refresh tokens so that the users need to grant the permission only once and then your application can refresh the access token behind the scenes.
 Check out the Getting Started, Authentication and Authorization, and Tokens sections for details.

 To get the details of the endpoints available through CORE APIs and the structure of the API resources (which are JSON objects comprising of a collection of properties), you can check out our API reference sections from the left navigation.
 There are three sections segregating the APIs based on CORE features (General, CRM, and HR).
 Click on any of the APIs under these sections to get the details of endpoints available and the structure of resources.
 Note that not all the modules and screens that you can access through the CORE web app have a corresponding API here because not all CORE company data is available through the public APIs.

-For each endpoint, you will find sample code snippets to use in the following formats:
+For each endpoint, you can find sample code snippets in the following formats: